kandarpa02/milliGPT/README.md

     return params
 ```

-Finally, I trained the model for 60 epochs and got around `PPL 17.85`, you can consider training it further with more diverse datasets!
+Finally, I trained the model for 60 epochs and got around `PPL 17.85`.
+I will train it further untill it fully converges, and finetune it with some domain specific datasets,

 I will add an inference module soon.